-Christmas Eve is always a funny one.
-Understandably, there aren't that many one-off events happening in London, but if you've got all your shopping done and find yourself with a few hours to spare, there's plenty of festive things to do — just bear in mind, places may well close earlier than normal.
+Christmas Eve is a funny one.
+There aren't too many one-off events happening in London, but if you've got all your shopping done and find yourself with a few hours to spare, there are still plenty of festive things to do — just bear in mind, places may well close earlier than normal.

 ICE SKATING: What better way to start your Christmas than at one of London's seasonal ice skating rinks?
-Take to the ice in festive surroundings from Somerset House to Hyde Park to the Natural History Museum and more.
-Don't fancy skating?
+Take to the ice in festive surroundings — Somerset House, Hyde Park, Natural History Museum... the list goes on.
 Most rinks have a café or bar nearby, where less adventurous family members can tuck into a hot chocolate or mulled wine and watch the action.
-Various prices, advance booking recommended.

 WINTER WONDERLAND: Hyde Park's Winter Wonderland is business as usual today.
-The free festival has a Christmas market where you can do your last bits of shopping, food and drink stalls, funfair rides, an ice skating rink and more.
-Free entry (charge for some events), 10am-10pm (liable to close early though)
+The outdoor festival has a Christmas market where you can do your last bits of shopping, plus food and drink stalls, funfair rides, an ice skating rink and a circus.
+Hyde Park, from £5 entry, book ahead, 10am-10pm (although may close earlier today).